PKP class EN57: EN57KM

-ZNTK "Mińsk Mazowiecki" works rebuilt these units.
+ZNTK "Mińsk Mazowiecki" SA rebuilt these units.
 They too applied microprocessor controlled drive and electrodynamic braking.

 EN57AKM

 In 2008, Koleje Mazowieckie decided to rebuild 10 trainsets into EN57AKM, during which LK450X6 AC motors developed by EMIT in Żychlin were installed.
-These engines were built in old housings, so that it was not necessary to change the final gears.
+These engines were built in old housings to avoid the need to change the final gears.
 The new engine has a power of 250 kW, and the entire unit 1 MW, which significantly improved the traction parameters of the vehicles – the acceleration of starting (up to 40 km/h) was increased to nearly 1 m/s2, and the maximum speed was raised to 120 km/h.
 Modernisations were carried out in the ZNTK "Mińsk Mazowiecki" plant (6 units in 2009–2010) and Newag Nowy Sącz (4 units in 2009), and the units modernised in this way were designated as EN57AKM.

 At the same time, SKM Trójmiasto commissioned the rebuild of one EN71 unit based on similar assumptions – it was carried out in 2009 by Newag, and on 14–16 October 2009 the unit was presented at the TRAKO 2009 International Railway Fair in Gdańsk.